-After unexplained absence, Fox News’ Neil Cavuto tells viewers his second bout with covid landed him in the ICU
+After unexplained absence, Fox News’s Neil Cavuto tells viewers his second bout with covid landed him in ICU

 “I did get covid again — but a far, far more serious strand, what doctors call covid pneumonia,” the “Your World” host said.
 “It landed me in intensive care for quite a while, and it really was touch and go.”

-Cavuto, who is immunocompromised, has publicly advocated for vaccines since he contracted the virus last fall.
-On Monday, he once again gave credit to the vaccine for his recovery and debunked conspiracy theories that it was the jab that got him sick.
+Cavuto, who is immunocompromised, has publicly advocated for vaccines ever since he was infected with the virus in the fall.
+On Monday, he once again gave credit to the vaccines for his recovery and debunked conspiracy theories that it was the jab that got him sick.

 “The vaccine didn’t cause that,” said Cavuto, 63. “ … My very compromised immune system did.”